-The Rottweiler Club of Victoria Inc. is the only affiliated Rottweiler Club of Dogs Victoria (formerly Victorian Canine Association Inc). and is located in Melbourne, Victoria, Australia.
+The Rottweiler Club of Victoria Inc. is the only affiliated Rottweiler Club of Dogs Victoria and is located in Melbourne, Victoria, Australia.
 The Club is dedicated to the Rottweiler breed.
 We strive to educate and promote responsible ownership of the Rottweiler.
 Protecting and preserving the breed are our prime objectives.

 We hope you find our site to be informative and educational.

 The Rottweiler Club of Victoria is proud to be a member of the ADRK World Family.